Anna Domino

 Anna Domino (born 1955, Anna Virginia Taylor) is an American indie rock artist based in New York and Los Angeles who released several albums for Les Disques du Crepuscule and Factory Records in the 1980s and 1990s.
 Domino has collaborated with musicians such as Matt Johnson of The The, Stephin Merritt in The Sixths, Blaine L. Reininger and Steven Brown of Tuxedomoon, Virginia Astley, Luc van Acker and Ultramarine.
 She is also one half of the duo Snakefarm.

-Her stage name was borrowed from the Domino Sugar company in NY and is also a play on the term Anno Domini.
+Her stage name was borrowed from the Domino Sugar Factory in Williamsburg, visible from rooftops and upper stories in Manhattan, where she lived.
+It is also a play on the term Anno Domini.

 Background

 Domino was born in an American military hospital in Tokyo, Japan in 1955.
-Her father, James J. P. Taylor, was a private in the U.S. army translating for Voice of America, stationed in Yokohama, who went on to become a videographer documenting the performing arts in the Washington, D.C. area.
+Her father, James J. Taylor, was a private in the U.S. army translating for Voice of America, stationed in Yokohama, who went on to become a videographer documenting the performing arts in the Washington, D.C. area.
 Her mother, Mimi Cazort, was a Curator Emerita at the National Gallery of Canada.
 Her brother, Alan Taylor, is a film and television director based in New York City.

 During her childhood and adolescence the family moved frequently, starting in Tokyo, Japan and winding up in Ottawa, Canada.
 Her mother studied art history at the University of Michigan in Ann Arbor and then moved with her children to live first in Florence, Italy, while she did research for her dissertation, and then to Ottawa, Canada, where she worked for the National Gallery as curator of the Department of Prints and Drawings.
 Though quite shy as a child, Anna was also a bit of a show off and her hobby of memorizing and reciting comedy records in high school led to her expulsion shortly before graduation.
 Leaving high school, Anna and her best friend Shelley McCreadie set off for several years of unsupervised exploration.
 Their adventures hitch-hiking across the US and down through Mexico, left her with a stubborn conviction in the basic decency of humanity.
 Anna followed up with several years of study at Toronto's Ontario College of Art and Design where she focused on sound recording, video editing and hologram photography.
 In 1977 Anna travelled to New York City for a two-week visit and stayed for 20 years.